notsafeadults64/CharGrinn_Modlist/README.md

 ## NOTE ON DIFFICULTY
 Char Grinn utilizes the following difficulty mod: [Yet Another Difficulty Mod](https://www.nexusmods.com/skyrimspecialedition/mods/80224?tab=description)
-_Dynamic: changes game's difficulty level depending on the level of the player_
+_Dynamic: changes game's difficulty level depending on the level of the player.
+Initial setting will be NOVICE with new characters._

 ## INTRODUCTION